Our Management Team

-Krista Forand, M.Ed., is currently a Registered Provisional Psychologist at CanLearn.
-She has experience working with children and adults with developmental disabilities, behavior challenges, learning disabilities, and ADHD.
-She currently facilitates intervention groups for children and adults, and enjoys working with clients one-on-one.
+Krista Forand, M.Ed., is currently a Registered Psychologist at CanLearn.
+She has experience working with children and adults with developmental disabilities, behaviour challenges, learning disabilities, and ADHD.
+She currently facilitates intervention groups for children and adults and enjoys working with clients one-on-one.
 Her growing areas of interest include mindfulness, anxiety, High Functioning Autism and trauma.

 Amy received her Master of Education in School and Applied Child Psychology from the University of Calgary.
-She has been fortunate to work and train in a variety of diverse private and community based settings with a focus in assessment, consultation and intervention services.
-Amy’s work with CanLearn Society focuses on assessments to facilitate increased understanding of client’s unique developmental, behavioural, cognitive and academic strengths and areas in need of support.
-Amy’s strength based approach to assessment and intervention supports adults, children and their families to understand and overcome challenges in a solution focused manner.
+She has been fortunate to work and train in a variety of diverse private and community-based settings with a focus on assessment, consultation and intervention services.
+Amy’s work with CanLearn Society focuses on assessments to facilitate increased understanding of a client’s unique developmental, behavioural, cognitive and academic strengths and areas in need of support.
+Amy’s strength-based approach to assessment and intervention supports adults, children and their families to understand and overcome challenges in a solution-focused manner.

-Laura is a certified, credentialed ADHD and Life Coach working with the CanLearn Society.
-Laura has worked with families and adults to help them to manage their attention and learning differences and is currently taking the Self-Reg Foundations Certificate through the Mehrit Centre.
+Laura is a trained, certified and credentialed ADHD and Life Coach working with the CanLearn Society.
+Laura has worked with families and adults to help them to manage their attention and learning differences and has taken the Self-Reg Foundations Certificate through the Mehrit Centre.
 Laura has also had training in financial literacy and financial coaching.
 For the past eleven years, she has also coordinated the operations of LearningLinks library at CanLearn.
 Laura is a graduate from the ADD Coach Academy and the SAIT Library and Information Technology program.

-Dr. Michael Lee Zwiers is a registered psychologist who practices in the areas of Clinical, Counselling, and School Psychology.
-He specializes in the assessment and treatment of learning disabilities, attention disorders, anxiety and mood disorders across the lifespan and has a special interest in clinical diagnosis.
-Dr. Zwiers is a senior psychologist at the CanLearn Society and an Assistant Professor in the University of Calgary’s Werklund School of Education.
+Dr Michael Lee Zwiers is a registered psychologist who practices in the areas of Clinical, Counselling, and School Psychology.
+He specialises in the assessment and treatment of learning disabilities, attention disorders, anxiety and mood disorders across the lifespan and has a particular interest in clinical diagnosis.
+Dr Zwiers is a senior psychologist at the CanLearn Society and an Assistant Professor at the University of Calgary’s Werklund School of Education.

-Sally O’Rourke received her Ph.D. in Applied Psychology in Special Education from the University of Calgary.
+Sally O’Rourke received her PhD in Applied Psychology in Special Education from the University of Calgary.
 The focus of her research was on successful post-secondary students with learning disabilities and ADHD.
-Her clinical practice specializes in individuals across the lifespan who are experiencing barriers related to academic or workplace success, and includes a special interest in learning disabilities, ADHD, gifted and talented learners, as well as mental health concerns, such as anxiety and depression.
+Her clinical practice specialises in individuals across the lifespan who are experiencing barriers related to academic or workplace success and includes a particular interest in learning disabilities, ADHD, gifted and talented learners, as well as mental health concerns, such as anxiety and depression.

 Our Medical Associates

-Dr. Farrelly is a Developmental Pediatrician and a Clinical Associate Professor at the University of Calgary and holds a joint appointment in the Department of Pediatrics and the Department of Child and Adolescent Psychiatry Practice Centre on ADHD in Calgary.
-She has focused on AD/HD throughout her career and is cofounder of the Attention Clinic at the CanLearn Society.
+Dr Farrelly is a Developmental Pediatrician and a Clinical Associate Professor at the University of Calgary and holds a joint appointment in the Department of Pediatrics and the Department of Child and Adolescent Psychiatry Practice Centre on ADHD in Calgary.
+She has focused on AD/HD throughout her career and is a co-founder of the Attention Clinic at the CanLearn Society.
 She is on the Board of CADDRA (Canadian ADHD Resource Alliance) which develops and promotes Canadian ADHD Practice Guidelines.
-She is actively involved in the diagnosis and treatment of children and youth with ADHD through the CanLearn Society and the Treatment Resistant ADHD Clinic, Alberta Hearth services.
-Dr. Farrelly has been an invited speaker on AD/HD at National and International conferences and has published on AD/HD and other related topics in peer reviewed papers in Canada and in the United States.
+She is actively involved in the diagnosis and treatment of children and youth with ADHD through the CanLearn Society and the Treatment-Resistant ADHD Clinic, Alberta Hearth services.
+Dr Farrelly has been an invited speaker on AD/HD at National and International conferences and has published on AD/HD, and other related topics in peer-reviewed papers in Canada and in the United States.

 Our Literacy Team

-Amanda has been facilitating literacy skills for a number of years in children and youth, and is excited to be expanding to helping adults through CanLearn as well.
-She has an interest in helping families as a whole, so being part of the Family Literacy team is a great fit for her.
-She also has an interest in the intersection of adapting to a new culture, and learning a new language for new comers to Canada.
-Amanda continues to develop her facilitation skills and pursue her interests through a variety of training opportunities, and is working towards helping the CanLearn team in other areas in the near future.
+Amanda has been facilitating literacy skills for some years in children and youth and is excited to be expanding to helping adults through CanLearn as well.
+She has an interest in helping families as a whole, so being part of the Family Literacy team is an excellent fit for her.
+She also has an interest in the intersection of adapting to a new culture and learning a new language for newcomers to Canada.
+Amanda continues to develop her facilitation skills and pursue her interests through a variety of training opportunities and is working towards helping the CanLearn team in other areas soon.

-With an B.Ed. from Queens University, Andrew has found his place at the CanLearn society working with Adult Learners in Calgary.
+With a B.Ed. from Queens University, Andrew has found his place at the CanLearn society working with Adult Learners in Calgary.
 His practice is motivated by seeing his learners succeed, and reach their learning goals.
-He uses a very learner centered approach in his sessions, and is always looking for new ways to engage his learners.
-Andrew believes that it is never too late to start learning something you are truly passionate about, and that learners always have the capacity to grow and improve.
+He uses a very learner-centred approach in his sessions and is always looking for new ways to engage his learners.
+Andrew believes that it is never too late to start learning something you are genuinely passionate about and that learners always can grow and improve.